1. Urban Spine

 In order to achieve human scale in the build-out of the quartier building height must be set in proportion to the width of fronting street or urban room.

 Lewis N. Villegas, The Gastown Principles, march 2011.

 The table above identifies the four street types in the quartier.
 Column 1 indicates the total width of the right-of-way, including land released as part of redevelopment and rear-lane set backs.
 Column 2 gives the aspect ratio set according to the principles for human sense perception, or human scale.
 Column 3 gives the height of the building at the streetwall and lane edge.
 Column 4 gives the total height of the building.

 The variation of street width—combined with other characteristics such as the height and continuity of the streetwall, tree planting, transit implementation, etc.—creates a hierarchical ordering in the streets of the quartier.

-Combined with zero-side yard urban houses these characteristics result in continuity of the street wall and perimeter block massing.
-On the urban block perimeter the built form massess at the street edge providing street definition.
-On the urban block interior the massing of the built form is softer, and more open.
+Combined with zero-side yard urban houses these characteristics achieve continuity of the street wall and perimeter block massing, fundamental characteristics in streets that have a sense of place.
+At the urban block outer edge the built form masses at the property line providing street definition.
+At the urban block middle the massing of the built form is softer, and more relaxed.

 6. High Traffic Volumes Unsustainable in the Vancouver Historic Quartiers

 Three consecutive streets—Water-Powell, E Cordova and E Hastings—carry a combined vehicular volume of over 64,000 cars per day, cutting a swath of blight across the Vancouver Historic Quartiers.
 Just a five minute walk south, Prior-Venables streets carry an additional 30,000 vehicles per day (the Prior-Venables change in street name occurs at boundary between the old East End and the Drives; the Water-Powell change in street name happens at the boundary between the old East End and the Granville Townsite [Gastown]).